 Before you start cleaning that spot on your throw pillow, remove as much dust as possible to avoid pushing it into the fabric.
 Take the cover outside and smack the pillow with your hand several times to get rid of any dust.
 Alternatively, grab your vacuum with the upholstery brush attachment and vacuum your pillow to help remove even more dust.
 Just be mindful about the fringe, beads and embellishments on the pillow when vacuuming.

 Blotting a spill immediately helps prevent potential staining.
 It’s the most important step to the cleaning process.
-Either use a soft white cloth or several paper towels for this next step.
+Use a white fabric towel rather than a paper towel to avoid material transfer for this next step.
 Blot the white towel into the wet stain to soak up as much of the liquid as possible.
 The key here is to blot and not rub.
 Rubbing will drive the liquid deeper into the fabric and cause possible damage.
 Continue blotting until no more liquid has transferred to the towel.
 By using a white towel, rather than a colored towel, ensures no color transfer onto the throw pillow.

 For spots such as chewing gum, chocolate or sticky syrup, place a zippered sandwich bag full of ice over the sticky spot until it hardens.
 Next, scrape away the hardened debris with the edge of a plastic knife starting at the stain edge and working your way inward.
 If the debris softens again, reapply the ice then scrape again.
 If a spot remains, follow up with the soapy cleaner outlined above.